sjkbianco/portfolio/content/post/professional-learning/index.md

 ---
 title: Professional Learning
 summary: With so many professional learning opportunities within the instructional technology field available, it can sometimes be a daunting task to keep track.
-Try some of these comprehensive opportunities to keep current.
+Try some of these comprehensive opportunities to stay current.
 tags:
 - Continuing Education
 - Professional Development